alexandre-thauvin/contact_list/README.md

 8) Dagger2

 One of the best way to deal with dependencies.
 Dagger makes easy and fast the injection of dependency.

+9) Room

+One of the best library to make data persistent in a SQLite database.
 _________

 ## Architecture